Substance dependence: Medicinal approach

 Another approach is to use medicines that interfere with the functions of the drugs in the brain.
 Similarly, one can also substitute the misused substance with a weaker, safer version to slowly taper the patient off of their dependence.
 Such is the case with Suboxone in the context of opioid dependence.
 These approaches are aimed at the process of detoxification.
 Medical professionals weigh the consequences of withdrawal symptoms against the risk of staying dependent on these substances.
-These withdrawal symptoms can be very difficult and painful times for patients.
+These withdrawal symptoms can be very difficult and painful at times for patients.
 Most will have steps in place to handle severe withdrawal symptoms, either through behavioral therapy or other medications.
 Biological intervention should be combined with behavioral therapy approaches and other non-pharmacological techniques.
 Group therapies including anonymity, teamwork and sharing concerns of daily life among people who also have substance dependence issues can have a great impact on outcomes.
 However, these programs proved to be more effective and influential on persons who did not reach levels of serious dependence.